p-argento/uni/BPM/BPM Lectures on BP, EPC, BPMN.md

 Definitions
 1. a business process meta-model (M2)
 1. a business process model (M1)
-	1. consists of a set oof activity modeles and execution constraints between them
+	1. consists of a set of activity modeles and execution constraints between them
 	2. like a blueprints
 3. a business process instance (M0)
 	1. represent a concrete case in the operational business of a company consisting of activity instances